jembi/openhim-core-js/config/config.md

   },
   "rerun": {
     // The port that the transaction re-run processor runs on, this port is
-    // used internally and SHOULD NOT be expposed past your firewall "httpPort": 7786,
+    // used internally and SHOULD NOT be exposed past your firewall "httpPort": 7786,
     // The host where the re-run processor is running (always the OpenHIM
     // server)